 Division 1 — General

-9. Interpretation
+9. Terms used in this Part

 A term defined in a provision of Part 6 of the Act has the same meaning in this Part as it does in that provision, unless the contrary intention appears.

 10. Day from which person to be screened if 2 or more days apply